TeamAtalis/Feedbin/doc/INSTALL-mac.md

-Feedbin Installation on Mac OS X
+Curathor Installation on Mac OS X
 ----------------------------------------------

-This will get Feedbin running on a fresh install.
+This will get Curathor running on a fresh install.
 If you already have a ruby environment configured you can skip most of these steps.

 #### Command Line Tools